 New Year’s is the perfect combination of events.
 New Year’s Eve represents a chance to look back on the past and all that we have to be thankful for.
-We get to see all the ways in which we and our families have grown.

 How have we grown?
 Where have we been?
 Where do we want to be?
 What do we want to do?